Why Do Beans Make You Fart? A Dietician Explains

-First of all, it’s important to note that “not everyone is affected,” says Su-Nui Escobar, a registered dietitian and Fellow of the Academy of Nutrition and Dietetics.
+First of all, it’s important to note that “not everyone is affected,” says dietician Su-Nui Escobar.
 This statement might seem like a punt on the question, but that’s what the numbers show us.
-She cites a study in which less than half of participants reported flatulence after eating pinto or baked beans, and only 11 percent did when eating black-eyed peas.
+She cites a study in which less than half of participants reported flatulence after eating pinto or baked beans, and only 11% did when eating black-eyed peas.

 The researchers behind the study expressed concern that people were passing up beans because of concerns about gassiness, despite beans being a low-cost, nutrient-rich, plant-based source of protein that lowers cholesterol and reduces the risk of chronic disease.
 They concluded that “concerns about excessive flatulence from eating beans may be exaggerated” and “It is important to recognize there is individual variation in response to different bean types.”
 The study was relatively small, comprising only 86 people, but there’s consensus among experts that not everyone farts up a storm after eating beans.